Jip-Hop/jailmaker/docs/network.md

 --network-veth-extra=<host_interface_name>:<jail_interface_name>
 ```

 The service config constaining `ExecStartPost` commands is then used to add the host side of the interface link to an existing host bridge and bring the interface up.
-JailMaker has simplified this process by including a `post_start_hook` configuration parameter which can automate the creation of the service config by including the `ExecStartPost` commands as below.
+Jailmaker has simplified this process by including a `post_start_hook` configuration parameter which can automate the creation of the service config by including the `ExecStartPost` commands as below.

 ```
 post_start_hook=#!/usr/bin/bash